 Natural mineral springs put Saratoga Springs on the map.
 Horse racing made it even more popular.
 And now the culinary scene is exploding.
 Downtown is where you want to base your getaway as it’s close to dining, shopping and nightlife.
 During the day, explore boutiques, bookstores and cafes.
 At night, restaurants and theaters bring life to Lake Avenue, Broadway and surrounding streets.

-Arts and culture abound, with the National Museum of Dance ($6.50), the National Museum of Racing ($10), the Saratoga History Museum ($7) and the Frances Young Tang Teaching Museum and Art Gallery ($5)—all within a few minutes’ drive.
+Arts and culture abound, with the National Museum of Racing ($20), the Saratoga Springs History Museum ($10) and the Frances Young Tang Teaching Museum and Art Gallery ($5 suggested donation)—all within a few minutes’ drive.

-The horse-racing season is only 40-days long, but luckily falls during summer.
+The horse-racing season is only 40-days long, and falls during summer.
 Since 1863, the Saratoga Race Course (ticket prices vary) has welcomed spectators to the Whitney Stakes and Travers Stakes.
-There’s also harness racing at the Saratoga Casino and Raceway, where a four-star hotel and spa recently opened with a casino and dance club if you and your pals want some nightlife action.
+There’s also harness racing at the Saratoga Casino and Raceway, where there is a four-star hotel and spa with a casino and dance club if you and your pals want some nightlife action.